Current Injection and Pulse Cabinet in One Product

 The high power current injection (HPCI) is a combination device consisting of a classic current injection and pulse cabinet, designed for two applications.
 On the one hand, it reliably adjusts the arc suppression coil when the zero-sequence voltage is low or highly variable during fault-free operation.
 On the other, it allows for the artificial feed of a pulse signal for earth fault location when a single-phase fault has occurred.

-More questions or start an enquiry?
-Just click on “Product enquiry”.
+Have more questions or start an enquiry?
+Just click on “Product Enquiry”.

 The right shape for every requirement

 The modularly designed HPCI in its stainless-steel housing can be deployed in diverse situations and installed in various different cabinets and housings.
 We offer the HPCI in the following shapes: